AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/bot-reporting.md

 ---
-title: Bot Reporting in Analysis Workspace
+title: Create bot reports in Analysis Workspace
-description: Learn how to report on bot data directly in Analysis Workspace.
-Bot data is now available as a summary data source within Analysis Workspace.
-Bot data can be analyzed in bot-enabled report suite using our new pre-built bots report or alongside your other data in any Workspace project.
+description: Learn how to report on bot data in Analysis Workspace.
+Bot data is available as summary data and can be analyzed in bot-enabled report suites.
 feature: Bot Removal
 role: User
 level: Beginner